Can I Give Someone Access to My Safety Deposit Box?

 If you’re unwilling to give someone shared access while you’re still alive, there are other solutions to post-death access.
 However, each state has its own laws on dealing with post-death safety deposit box access.

-Although laws vary from state to state, California law requires that a person accessing a safety deposit box provides a death certificate, driver’s license (or other valid ID), and the key to the box.
+• Have a valid ID: Although laws vary from state to state, California law requires that a person accessing a safety deposit box provides a death certificate, driver’s license (or other valid ID), and the key to the box.

-If the person accessing your safety deposit box doesn’t have a key, they will need to get special permission from the probate court to gain access.
+• Get special permission: If the person accessing your safety deposit box doesn’t have a key, they will need to get special permission from the probate court to gain access.
 This is a time-consuming process that can cause massive headaches.

-It doesn’t get easier.
-Once the box is opened, the bank will take inventory of all the contents and make photocopies of all the documents.
+• Take inventory of contents: Once the box is opened, the bank will take inventory of all the contents and make photocopies of all the documents.
 Only the will and trust can be removed from the safety deposit box.

 Transfer to a Living Trust